sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

     _Version Assembly task settings_

     Let's examine these parameters:
     - **Source Path**: this is the path in which to find files to replace the version number.
-In your case, it's the **MyHealth.Client.Droid** project folder.
+In your case, it's the **MyHealth.Client.Droid** project's Properties folder.
     - **File Pattern**: this specifies the file pattern for files in which to replace the version number - you set it to the Android manifest file.
     - **Build Regex Pattern**: This is going to extract the last number of a 3-digit version string.
 So if the version is **1.0.5**, then this Regex will extract the **5**.
+    - **Build Regex Index**: The Build Regex Pattern uses group notation.
+The 0th group ends up being the entire version number, while the 1st group is the actual number that should be used in the replacement - so you set this to 1.
     - **Fail If No Match Found**: If there is no match for the replacement Regex, then fail this task.
 This ensures that you know if the version number could not be successfully replaced.
     - **Regex Replace Pattern**: You set this to `versionCode="\d+`.
 The task will find `versionCode="1` in the target file (note that the ending `"` is not part of the pattern).
     - **Prefix for Replacements**: You set this to `versionCode="` since the replacement pattern will include the string `versionCode="` which we need to prefix to the  version number so that we retain the `versionCode="` string.
-    - **Build Regex Index**: The Build Regex Pattern uses group notation.
-The 0th group ends up being the entire version number, while the 1st group is the actual number that should be used in the replacement - so you set this to 1.

 1. The **Version Assembly** task assumes that the build number is of the form `1.0.1` - i.e. 3 digits separated by periods.
 However, the default format (as you will have seen in the builds that have run so far) is `yyyymmdd.r` where `r` is an incrementing integer.
 Click on the **General** tab.
 Change the **Build number format** field to `1.0$(rev:.r)`.
 This will produce the correct format for the version number.